Joint European standard for size labelling of clothes: EN 13402-1: Terms, definitions and body measurement procedure

-The first part of the standard defines the list of body dimensions to be used for designating clothes sizes, together with an anatomical explanation and measurement guidelines.
-All body dimensions are measured, preferably without or as few as possible clothes, in centimeters, except for the body mass.
+The first part of the standard defines the list of body dimensions to be used for designating clothing sizes, together with an anatomical explanations and measurement guidelines.
+All body dimensions (excluding one's body mass) are measured in centimetres, preferably without clothes on, or with the underwear the wearer expects to be wearing underneath the garment.

 The standard also defines a pictogram that can be used in language-neutral labels to indicate one or several of the following body dimensions.